Seven tips to make the most of this remote national treasure

 A Park Tradition

 If you’d rather leave the mountain driving to someone else, nothing beats a guided ride in one of Glacier’s vintage Red Buses.
-The fleet of 33 impeccably restored buses dates to the 1930s and have retractable, roll-back tops that let you look up to the park’s towering peaks as expert guides describe Glacier’s natural and human history.
-Bus tours leave from both the east and west sides of the park and range in duration from 2 ½ hours to all-day excursions, including the Big Sky Circle tour, an eight-hour outing with wildlife viewing and stops to see the diversity of park landscapes.
+In fact, the vintage 1930s buses are part of the human history and heritage of the park.
+As much of the park’s scenery is vertically oriented, the roll-back tops are perfect for providing full views of the stunning mountains, and the area’s signature Big Sky.
+The guides are seasoned park veterans, who are here because they love the park and enjoy sharing the park with visitors.
+The fleet of 33 buses in Glacier is widely considered to be the oldest touring fleet of vehicles anywhere in the world.
+Due to the historic nature of the Red Buses, seats are not designed to the same standards as today’s buses.
+The red buses seat 16 people, with 4 across on bench seating.
+Tours leave from both the east and west sides of the park and range in duration from 2 ½ hours to all-day excursions, including the Big Sky Circle tour, an eight-hour outing with wildlife viewing and stops to see the diversity of park landscapes.

 Hit the Trail

 Get inspired by the park’s mountain goats and bighorn sheep and explore Glacier on foot.
 With more than 700 miles of trails, there’s a hike for just about every skill level, whether you’re just interested in a quick stroll on a paved path or hope to get into the backcountry.
 Few hikes anywhere deliver as much beauty as the 3.6-mile roundtrip that visits both St. Mary Falls and Virginia Falls, while the family-friendly 3.3-mile Beaver Pond Loop starts from a 1913 ranger station and is a good bet for vibrant wildflowers and moose sightings.
 Keep in mind that Glacier is wild country.
 Always be bear aware and acquaint yourself with the kinds of hazards you might encounter, including changing weather conditions.
-And know what day hike essentials to carry, especially water to remain properly hydrated.
+Remember to pack enough water to remain properly hydrated.

 On the Water

-The national park is almost as renowned for lakes as its namesake glaciers, and since 1938 the family-owned Glacier Park Boat Company has led narrated cruises that take visitors out on the water in classic wooden boats.
-The cruises offer a unique perspective on Glacier’s majestic landscapes that you won’t get any other way and also lead to an assortment of trails for both self-guided hikes and outings led by park rangers.
-And if you want to explore the lakes on your own, the company rents an assortment of small watercraft, from kayaks, canoes, and rowboats to 10-horsepower motorboats.
+Glacier National Park is renowned for its lakes in addition to its namesake glaciers.
+Take a tour with Glacier Park Boat Company, a family-owned business since 1938, offering narrated cruises that take visitors out on the water in classic wooden boats.
+The cruises offer a unique perspective on Glacier’s majestic landscapes that you won’t get any other way and lead to an assortment of trails for both self-guided hikes and outings led by park rangers.
+If you want to explore the lakes on your own, the company rents an assortment of small watercraft, from kayaks, canoes, and rowboats to 10-horsepower motorboats.

 Listen to Native Voices

-They were here first: For thousands of years before the national park’s 1910 founding, the Glacier area was the homeland of such indigenous peoples as the Blackfeet, Salish, Kootenai, and Pend d’Oreille.
+For thousands of years before the national park’s 1910 founding, the Glacier area was the homeland of such indigenous peoples as the Blackfeet, Salish, Kootenai, and Pend d’Oreille.
 These people remain indelibly linked to the landscape.
-And each summer, as part of the Native America Speaks program, local tribal members give presentations that convey the richness of their history and culture through song, dance, and storytelling.
+Each summer, as part of the Native America Speaks program, local tribal members give presentations that convey the richness of their history and culture through song, dance, and storytelling.
 The program began in 1982 and is the longest running indigenous speaker series in any national park.

 No Need to Rough It

 Leave the tent at home and stay in comfort at one of the Glacier National Park Lodges operated by Xanterra Travel Collection®.
-They range from the historic and renovated 1915 Many Glacier Lodge on the shores of Swiftcurrent Lake in the northeastern part of the park and the Swiss Chalet-style 1913 Lake McDonald Lodge to the more contemporary Cedar Creek Lodge.
-Rustic yet sophisticated, Cedar Creek Lodge is in Columbia Falls near Glacier’s west entrance and even has an indoor swimming pool.
+They range from the historic 1915 Many Glacier Lodge on the shores of Swiftcurrent Lake in the northeastern part of the park to the Swiss Chalet-style 1913 Lake McDonald Lodge to the more contemporary Cedar Creek Lodge.
+Rustic yet sophisticated, Cedar Creek Lodge is in Columbia Falls, located just outside the park, near Glacier’s west entrance.